 Many of Australia's earliest rock'n'roll hits were recorded at St. Clair Recording Studio, 56 Queens Road, Hurstville.
 Located behind a butcher's shop, the studio was operated by Oswald Russell (Ossie) Byrne.
 Ossie also had a home studio in Tarrawanna at Wollongong.
 Like Sam Phillips' fabled Sun Studio in Memphis c.1954, St. Clair featured two mono recorders.
 The Bee Gees recorded all their early work there including the hit 'Spicks And Specs', recorded there in 1965.
 The famous 1960s Australian TV show, Bandstand, had its music backing tracks recorded at St. Clair in 1966.
 Other artists to record at St Clair included The Twilights, MPD Ltd., and Ronnie Burns.
 When Byrne moved to England with the Bee Gees, Warren Morton took over the studio for a few months until it closed in late 1966.
 The butchers shop and studio were demolished in the 1970s.

-Triple Formula One Racing Champion Jack Brabham was one of Hurstville'as most famous sons.
+Triple Formula One Racing Champion Jack Brabham was one of Hurstville's most famous sons.
 Brabham was born on April, 2, 1926, and grew up in Laycock Road, Penshurst, the son of a greengrocer.
-He went to Hurstville Boys High School and left school at 15 to work in a garage.
+Brabham went to Hurstville Boys High School and left school at 15 to work in a garage.
 He later lived in Sylvania for many years.
-He first got behind the wheel of his father's delivery van when he was 12, and enjoyed driving, but did not catch the raqcing bug at that time.
+Brabham first got behind the wheel of his father's delivery van when he was 12, and enjoyed driving.
 At the age of 15 he left school to work, combining a job at a local garage with an evening course in mechanical engineering.
 Brabham soon branched out into his own business selling motorbikes, which he bought and repaired for sale, using his parents' back verandah as his workshop.

 After two years in the RAAF as a wartime flight mechanic, Brabham began racing cars in 1947 aged 21 and rest is history.
 His career and life included 14 Grand Prix victories, 13 pole positions and he contested 126 Grand Prix from in 1955 to 1970.
 The world s oldest surviving Formula One race winner and world champion when he died in May 2014, age 88, he became the first man in history to be knighted for services to motorsport and, in 2012, was named one of Australia's National Living Treasures.
 Jack Brabham Drive, Hurstville, was named in his honour.